 Visibility at the rear can be awkward due to the distance from the rear window, posts and kerbs can get lost below the rear tailgate, so best off opting for a reversing camera just to be safe.

 It gains extra SUV points thanks to its traction control settings; Normal, Snow, Sand, Mud and ESP Off.
 With hill start systems to boot, this is a car that can take tackle more than just tarmac.

-So if what you’re looking for is something stylish and practical in equal measure, the 5008 is the car for the job.
+So if you’re looking for something stylish and practical in equal measure, the 5008 is the car for the job.

 - Exciting design

 - Comfortable drive